 1. Client-side result analysis:

-Some of the client-side graphs are User graph, Response Time graph, Throughput graph etc.
+Some of the client-side graphs are the User graph, Response Time graph, Throughput graph etc.

 2. Server-side result analysis

 This part covers the analysis of server-side stats.
-An application monitoring tool needs to be set-up to collect the server-side stats.
-Following the clue getting from the client-side graph and correlating with the server-side metrics will provide the exact address of hidden bottleneck.
+An application monitoring tool needs to be set up to collect the server-side stats.
+Following the clue getting from the client-side graph and correlating with the server-side metrics will provide the exact address of the hidden bottleneck.

-Server-side stats include GC analysis, Heap dump analysis along with basic CPU and Memory usage graph.
+Server-side stats include GC analysis, Heap dump analysis along with basic CPU and Memory usage graphs.

 3. Network-side result analysis: